Letter from the President

 SCC has had a presence in Lincoln for decades.
 It offers more than 25 technical areas of study in Lincoln, as well as a robust transfer program for students who wish to continue their education at a four-year institution.
 Students can choose various paths while demonstrating their newly acquired skills.

-In addition to the Lincoln Campus at 8800 O St., SCC operates additional facilities in Lincoln: Downtown at 1111 O St. (Education Square), at 301 S. 68th St. Place (the Jack J. Huck Continuing Education Center), and The Career Academy, which is part of the Lincoln Campus.
+In addition to the Lincoln Campus at 8800 O St., SCC operates additional facilities in Lincoln: Education Square downtown at 1111 O St., the Jack J. Huck Continuing Education Center at 301 S. 68th St. Place, and The Career Academy, which is part of the Lincoln Campus.
 The proximity of Education Square to the University of Nebraska-Lincoln makes it an ideal choice for UNL students who wish to earn general education credits at an affordable cost.
 The Career Academy is a partnership between SCC and Lincoln Public Schools and provides high school juniors and seniors the opportunity to complete high school and college credit through numerous career pathways.

 The Milford Campus of SCC, just 25 miles west of Lincoln, was the original technical college in Nebraska, the Nebraska State Trade School.
 It began in 1941.
 Milford has a long history of offering high-quality high-tech two-year programs.
 There are more than 25 career/technical education programs at Milford.